-Here little Harry came in from his father's house, and brought with him the chicken, which, it has been mentioned, he had saved from the claws of the kite.
-I The little animal was now perfectly recovered of the hurt it had received, and showed so great a degree of affection to its protector, that it would run after him like a dog, hop upon his shoulder, nestle in his bosom, and eat crumbs out of his hand.
+HERE little Harry came in from his father's house, and brought with him the chicken, which, it had been mentioned, he had saved from the claws of the kite.
+The little animal was now perfectly recovered of the hurt it had received, and showed so great a degree of affection to its protector, that it would run after him like a dog, hop upon his shoulder, nestle in his bosom, and eat crumbs out of his hand.
 Tommy was extremely surprised and pleased to remark its tameness and docility, and asked by what means it had been made so gentle.
-Harry told him, he had taken no particular pains about it; but that, as the poor little creature had been sadly hurt, he had fed it every day till it was well; and that, in consequence of that kindness, it had conceived a great degree of affection towards him.
-"Indeed," said Tommy, "that is very surprising: for I thought all birds had flown away whenever a man came near them; and that even the fowls which are kept at home would never let you touch them.
-Mr. B. And what do you imagine is the reason of that?
-T. Because they are wild.
-Mr. B. And what is a fowl's being wild?
-T. When he will not let you come near him.
-Mr. B. Then a fowl is wild because he will not let you come near him; and will not let you come near him because he is wild.
-This is saying nothing more than that when a fowl is wild, he will not let you approach him.
+Harry told him he had taken no particular pains about it; but that, as the poor little creature had been sadly hurt, he had fed it every day till it was well; and that, in consequence of that kindness, it had conceived a great degree of affection towards him.

+"Indeed," said Tommy,"that is very surprising; for I thought all birds had flown away whenever a man came near them, and that even the fowls which are kept at home would never let you touch them."
+Mr B.-And what do you imagine is the reason of that?
+T .- Because they are wild.
+Mr B .- And what is a fowl's being wild?
+T .-- When he will not let you come near him.
+Mr B .- Then a fowl is wild because he will not let you come near him.
+This is saying nothing more than that when a fowl is wild he will not let you approach him.
 But I want to know what is the reason of his being wild.
-T. Indeed, Sir, I cannot tell, unless it is because they are naturally so.
-Mr. B. But if they were naturally so, this fowl could not be fond of Harry.
-T. That is because he is so good to it.
-Mr. B. Very likely: then it is not natural for an animal to run away from a person that is good to him.
+T.-Indeed, sir, I cannot tell, unless it is because they are naturally so.
+Mr B .- But if they were naturally so, this fowl could not be fond of Harry T.-That is because he is so good to it.
+Mr B.-Very likely.
+Then it is not natural for an animal to run away from a person that is good to him?
+T .- No, sir; I believe not.
+Mr B .- But when a person is not good to him, or endeavours to hurt him, it is natural for an animal to run away from him, is it not?
+T .--- Yes.
+Mr B .--- And then you say he is wild, do you not?
+T .- Yes, sir.
+Mr B.-Why, then, it is probable that animals are only wild because they are afraid of being hurt, and that they only run away from the fear of danger.
+I believe you would do the same from a lion or a tiger.
+T .- Indeed I would, sir.
+Mr B .- And yet you do not call yourself a wild animal?
+Tommy laughed heartily at this, and said No. "Therefore," said